-UTCT's latest race the 21km is a gateway to Ultra-trail running.
+UTCT's 21km is a gateway to Ultra-trail running.

-Runners will start on Sunday 1 December at 8am, heading out along the lower jeep and single tracks of Devils Peak.
-It's a relatively easy start and runners will be gifted awesome views of the City and the sun rising as they head towards UCT.
+Starting at 8am on the Sunday of race weekend, runners head out along the lower jeep and single tracks of Devil's Peak.
+It's a relatively easy start and runners will be gifted awesome views of the City as they head towards UCT.

-From UCT runners head up and out towards Newlands forest before beginning a slow climb towards the contour path, upon reaching the contour path you'll head along it for a about 2km before the biggest climb of the day will greet you, Newlands Ravine.
-It has sections that are 47% but generally it's a fairly steady climb which tops out between Devils Peak on your right and Table Mountain on your left, Newlands Ravine.
+From UCT runners head up and out towards Newlands forest before beginning a slow climb towards the contour path, upon reaching the contour path you'll head along it for about 2km before the biggest climb of the day will greet you, Newlands Ravine.
+It has sections that are 47% gradient but generally it's a fairly steady climb which tops out between Devil's Peak on your right and Table Mountain on your left.
 It's a gradual descent to Saddle rock before traversing across and onto a fairly technical descent which should bother tired legs.
-As you make your way down to the Contour path be sure to look up and see the finish way down below.
+As you make your way down to the Contour Path be sure to look up and see the finish way down below.

 The descent of Platteklip from the contour path will be a rough section for some but it'll soon pass with thoughts of home in your mind as you descend via the boardwalks and onto tar for the last 500m to the finish at Gardens Rugby Club.

 Cut off is at 14:30 giving runners a healthy 6hrs 30 minutes to complete the route.